Tears as woman pleads guilty to charges in connection with Brent Bacon's death

 Aleisha Cherie Dawson, 31, appeared in the High Court at Dunedin this morning – by audio-visual link from prison - where she admitted counts of dishonestly taking the victim's vehicle and twice attempting to use his bank card.

-Other charges and the factual basis behind them were suppressed by Justice Gerald Nation in light of the fact co-accused 37-year-old John Kenneth Collins had pleaded not guilty to the murder of Bacon.
+Other charges and the factual basis behind them were suppressed by Justice Gerald Nation.

-When the summary of facts was read in court, Dawson covered her face with her T-shirt and cried.
+When the summary of facts was read in court, Dawson covered her face with her t-shirt and cried.

 Her counsel Brian Foote requested a psychological report be compiled on his client.